-Outdoor events are similar to other marketing events in many ways.
-The basic guidelines found in the "planning and preparation" tip all apply to outdoor and indoor events.
-Remember to do some initial research on attendance and demographic records to make sure the outdoor event is worth your investment.
-The following information will help you to plan your next outdoor event.
+Outdoor events are similar to trade shows and other marketing events in many ways.
+The basic guidelines for the planning and preparation for a trade show also apply to outdoor and summer activation events.
+Remember, the first step for any event planning is to do initial research on attendance and demographic records to make sure the outdoor event is worth your investment.

 Always provide water when you are sponsoring warm weather events.
 If people are fainting because there is no water available, it will reflect poorly on your company.
 Also, consider ways to prevent the presence of mosquitoes and other pesky bugs if it happens to be that time of year.
 You can spray the area with insecticide or simply provide insect repellant candles, bug zappers, etc. You should provide ample seating and shade for those who cannot withstand heat and sunshine for extended periods of time.
 If you are providing food at the event, make sure to keep the hot items hot and the cold items cold.
 Spoiled food will ruin everyone's experience and make your company look irresponsible.